Herbology

 The Herbology guide in Grimoire covers magical correspondences, safety information, and practical uses for a wide range of plants.
 For Beltane specifically, focus on the herbs of love and desire, of protection and threshold-crossing, of the flowering world.

 You don't need to work with all of these herbs.
 Choose one or two that resonate, that you can source easily, that feel right for your practice this year.
-The most meaningful Beltane working is the one that feels true to where you are right now — not the most elaborate one.
+The most meaningful Beltane working is the one that feels true to where you are right now.

 More from the Blog